 Making Families Count run powerful and hard-hitting and inspirational training events for health and care providers, the voluntary sector and public organisations in the UK.

-Due to COVID-19, we are currently offering Virtual Training Packages via Microsoft Teams.
-These can be tailored to your organisation’s specific requirements and include cascade materials to share throughout your organisation.
+Due to COVID-19, we are currently offering Webinars and Virtual Training Packages via Microsoft Teams.
+The latter can be tailored to your organisation’s specific requirements and include cascade materials to share throughout your organisation.

 Making Families Count Training